decisioncoin/decisioncoin.github.io/white-paper.md

 ## Decisions

-The main entity within the DECIDE network are Decisions, which are [DAOs](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) that are established to solve a specific decisioning problem.
+Decisions are the key entities within the DECIDE network.
+Decisions are [DAOs](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) that are established to solve a specific decisioning problem.

-Anyone can create a new Decision by staking DC and ownership of the solution is shared among those who provided the initial stakes.
-That ownership stake has the opportunity to
+Anyone can create a new Decision by staking DC and ownership of the economic interest is shared among those who provided the initial stakes.
+Owners determine how data will be sourced, the criteria for identifying the best algorithm, bounties payable to data owners and data scientists, and how the algorithm may be used.

 Each Decision is governed by smart contracts that describe how it works:
 1. Target metric (including minimum thresholds, deadline).